BuseDataInsights/My-Portfolio/README.md

 # My Portfolio

 Welcome to my portfolio repository!
-Here you can find my projects and learn more about my work in data science, machine learning, and analytics.
+Here you can find my projects and learn more about my work in data science, machine learning, analytics, and optimization.

 ## Projects